 What you will learn

 The first thing you will learn is that Karate starts with courtesy and finishes with courtesy, this is one of the most important maxims.

-- Kihon means basics, this covers kicks, strikes, sweeps and stances.
+- Kihon means basics and covers kicks, strikes, sweeps and stances.

-- Kata are set sequences of movements designed to develop balance, strength, concentration, co-ordination, martial spirit and improved mental attitude.
+- Kata are set sequences of movements designed to develop balance, strength, concentration, co-ordination, martial spirit and improve mental attitude.

 - Kumite is actual combat.
-Different formalised routines are explained and practised which develop your defence, attacks, counter attacks and timing.
+Different, formalised routines are explained and practiced to develop your defence, attacks, counter-attacks and timing.

 Karate for children:

-Starting ages from seven upwards are unique children’s programme is designed to instill:
+Children’s starting age is from seven upwards and our unique children's programme is designed to instill:

-The opportunities for self Development through Karate study are significant but the benefits of involving your child in a karate program are far greater.
+The opportunities for self-development through Karate study are significant but the benefits of involving your child in a karate programme are far greater.

-Traditional Karate helps to develop these qualities in children, parents and teachers continually report improvement in the behaviours of children who train regularly at our clubs, this is because of the emphasis placed on good manners and self discipline.
+Traditional Karate helps to develop these qualities in children.
+Parents and teachers continually report improvement in the behaviour of children who train regularly at our clubs.
+This is because of the emphasis placed on good manners and self-discipline.